AdobeDocs/analytics-platform.en/help/conversation-insights/conversation-insights-implement.md

 ### Event types

-Your agent experience app or service should send an event as soon as possible.
+Your agent application or service sends an event as soon as possible.
 Ensure the app or service does not wait for a response before sending the prompt across with the information available at the time of the event.

 This recommendation implies that: